algosup/2023-2024-project-5-flutter-team-1/documents/technical_specifications/technicalspecifications.md

 - the company's job's expectation
 - the company's soft skills' expectation

-**Account's Likes Data Flow**
+**Account's Likes/Match Data Flow**

 The account's likes will be managed in a dedicated database, linked with the user ID.

-The likes' system is only for candidates, that means "Likes" are companies' names the candidate liked.
+The likes' system is only for candidates, that means "Likes" are companies' names (strings) the candidate liked.

+When a candidate likes a company and the candidate's soft skills are similar enough to the company's expectations, a match occurs.
+Each time a candidate likes a company, once the company's name has been put in the database, we need to check if the candidate's soft skills match with the company's expectations.

 **Account's Chat Flow**